Japanese destroyer Niizuki: Battle of Kula Gulf

-On the night of the 4th of July, Niizuki departed Buin as the cover force for a Japanese troop transport mission to Kolombangara, which carried 1,300 ground troops and 180 tons of ammunitions and provisions.
+On the night of 4 July, Niizuki departed Buin as the cover force for a Japanese troop transport mission to Kolombangara, which carried 1,300 ground troops and 180 tons of ammunitions and provisions.
 Just over an hour before midnight, the force: consisting of leading the elderly destroyers Nagatsuki, Satsuki, and Yūnagi, arrived at the scene of Kolombangara and prepared to unload their men and supplies, but as the night of the 4th transformed into the early morning of the 5th, Niizuki's search radar located what appeared to be an enemy task force.
 As it turned out, a group of American warships were tasked with conducting shore bombardment on Bairoko Harbor, and the ships picked up by Niizuki were a flotilla of American destroyers tasked with scouting ahead of the American cruisers.
 Niizuki led the other destroyers at an extremely long-range torpedo attack on the enemy ships-Niizuki and Nagatsuki each fired four torpedoes, while Yūnagi fired six.
 The older torpedoes of the older destroyers eventually ran out of fuel, but one of Niizuki's type 93 "long lance" torpedoes continued on and smashed into the destroyer USS Strong.
 The torpedo hit her port side amidships and destroyed her engine, leaving her dead in the water and beginning to sink.
 As the destroyer USS Chevalier intentionally rammed Strong's bow to evacuate her survivors, shore batteries opened fire and chased off her allied ships, as Strong broke apart and sank with the loss of 50 men.
 Sources differ on the exact range of the torpedo hit, but regardless list it at extreme range, anywhere from 19,000 yards to over 22,000 yards.
 If the latter reported range is true, this would credit Niizuki with one of the longest ranged torpedo hits in history; rivaled by a torpedo from the heavy cruiser Haguro which hit and sank the Dutch destroyer Kortenaer at 22,000 yards.

 However, the presence of American warships still halted the Japanese effort to reinforce Kolombangara, and thus the four ships retreated.
 However, their efforts were not over; later that night Niizuki would serve as Admiral Teruo's flagship of a much larger transport mission, Niizuki in particular leading the destroyers Suzukaze and Tanikaze as a protection group for seven other destroyers transporting 2,600 soldiers and 180 tons on munitions.
 The operation initially sailed smoothly, only for the task force to be spotted by allied coast watchers, which alerted their presence to the very same American cruiser-destroyer group which Niizuki had encountered the previous night.
 In the darkness of the early morning, 5 July 1943, the battle experienced light cruisers USS Honolulu, USS Saint Louis, and USS Helena, with an escort of four destroyers, located three enemy ships on radar; this was Niizuki, Suzukaze, and Tanikaze, and they prepared to fire on the lead ship.